-Ground handling revenue increased by 26% compared to 2020 from TShs 9,447 billion to TShs 11,918 billion.
+Ground handling revenue increased by 46% compared to 2021 from TShs 11,918 billion to TShs 17,408 billion.
 The increase in ground handling revenue attributed by a significant increase in frequencies handled due to business recovery from the impact of COVID 19 and the growth of Air Tanzania operations.

-The yield from the ground handling segment decreased by 7% because most of our airline customers operated smaller equipment (aircraft) compared to equipment operated in 2020.
-No trade discounts were offered during the year.
+The yield from the ground handling segment decreased by 7% because most of our airline customers operated with smaller equipment (aircraft) compared to equipment operated in 2021.
+Trade discounts were offered during the year to some customers during the contact renewal process.

-During the year, the Company handled 9,965 flight frequencies (2020 - 7,384), which is an increase of 35% on flight frequencies from the prior year.
+During the year, the Company handled 15,208 flight frequencies (2021 - 9,965), which is an increase of 53% on handled flight frequencies in the year 2021.